Skip to main content

 11. ATLAS.ti

 Industry-standard qualitative data analysis software.
-Handles interviews, focus groups, documents, images, video, and more.
+Handles interviews, focus groups, sources, images, video, and more.

 Key capabilities: